matin-n/blockchain-go/README.md

+# Blockchain in Golang for COMP424
-# Code your own blockchain in less than 200 lines of Go!
+## Code your own blockchain in less than 200 lines of Go!

 ### Deployment steps:
 - `git clone https://github.com/matin-n/blockchain-go`